Learned Collusion: Introduction

 \section{Introduction}

 Long-term relationships have been extensively studied in economics, aimed at understanding how repeated interactions can foster cooperation.
-Until recently, the methodology has been mostly constructive: given a stage game characterized by its payoff and information structures, the repeated game analysis often consisted in finding, within the huge set of feasible strategies of the repeated game, strategies that work well, i.e., \textit{design} strategies that, when played, support a given level of cooperation, say, and also ensure that each player has incentives to play their part all along.
+In a large strand of the economic literature, the methodology has been mostly constructive: given a stage game characterized by its payoff and information structures, the repeated game analysis often consists in finding, within the huge set of feasible strategies of the repeated game, strategies that work well, i.e., \textit{design} strategies that, when played, support a given level of cooperation, say, and also ensure that each player has incentives to play their part all along.
 This design perspective has been at the heart of the Folk Theorem results in the literature.\footnote{See \citet{fudenberg86}, \citet{abreu90}, \citet{fudenberg94}, \citet{sugaya22}, or \citet{mailath06} for an overview of the literature.}

-Recent work on algorithmic collusion departs significantly from this design perspective.
-It starts from an \textit{exogenously fixed} automaton (i.e., a reinforcement learning algorithm -- Q-learning), and then it examines, across a variety of games, the consequence for mutual play when each player uses such an automaton.
-In this vein, the main finding of \citet{calvano20} and \citet{banchio22a}) is that Q-learning automata can be good strategies for enabling collusion or cooperation, at least for some payoff structures.
+In another strand of the literature, inspired by computer science, the methodology departs significantly from this design perspective.
+It starts from an \textit{exogenously fixed} all-purpose automaton defined independently of the game considered (e.g., a reinforcement learning algorithm -- Q-learning), and then it examines, across a variety of games, the consequence for mutual play when each player uses such an automaton (\citet{sandholm96}).
+In this vein, the recent work of \citet{calvano20} and \citet{banchio22a}) finds that Q-learning automata can be good strategies for enabling collusion or cooperation, at least for some payoff structures (and favorable initial conditions).

+Regarding policy implications, the latter contributions are important because, in contrast to the classic repeated game approach, which designs strategies tuned to the specific game considered, Q-learning allows players to sustain significant and persistent cooperation without them having any prior knowledge of the game structure.
+Still, there are caveats.
+The agents are assumed to have no discretion over the strategy/automaton used (even though, as we shall see, Q-learning can be far from being optimal).
+Cooperation is only obtained for some payoff structures where gains from deviating are moderate and it requires favorable initial conditions (high enough initial Q-values).
+This may drastically reduce the scope for collusion under Q-learning if payoffs are subject to partially persistent shocks that drive the dynamics to an absorbing non-cooperative phase.

+Our objective is to partially address these issues, keeping the spirit of the algorithmic literature: focusing on a family of all-purpose automata (rather than a single one), we allow for discretion over the choice of automata within the family, we check whether this is conducive to persistent cooperation \textbf{independently of initial conditions} on Q-values, and we do that for a large array of payoff and monitoring structures.
+Furthermore we check that the automaton eventually selected is \textbf{easily learned} under best or logit-response dynamics within the family of automata considered.